 In this project, we examined administrative data of Minnesota residents from early childhood through adulthood to understand individual and environmental factors that lead to perpetration of crime.
 This brief presents findings from a study examining the impact of air pollution on the risk of violence among children using data on school disciplinary referrals.

-Issue 62: Adoption, Financial Incentives, and Child Achievement
+Minn-LInK Brief 62: Adoption, Financial Incentives, and Child Achievement

 Minn-LInK Report Brief—Special Topic No. 62, Summer 2023